Isle of Dogs: Society

 Following the building of the Docks (especially the West India Docks and the adjacent City Canal), and with an increasing population, locals increasingly referred to the area as The Island.
-This area includes Millwall, Cubitt Town, and Blackwall.
+The peninsula includes Millwall, Cubitt Town, and Blackwall.
 The south of the isle opposite Greenwich was once known as North Greenwich, now applied to the area around the Millennium Dome on the Greenwich Peninsula.
 Between 1986 and 1992 it enjoyed a brief formal existence, as the name Isle of Dogs was applied to one of seven neighbourhoods to which power was devolved from the council.
 The neighbourhood was later abolished.

 It was the site of the highest concentration of council housing in England but is now best known as the location of the Canary Wharf office complex.
 One Canada Square, also known as the Canary Wharf Tower, is the second tallest habitable building in Britain at 244 m.
 The peninsula is an area of social extremes, comprising some of the most prosperous and most deprived areas of the country; in 2004, nearby Blackwall was the 81st most deprived ward in England out of over 8,000, while the presence of Canary Wharf gives the area one of the highest average incomes in the UK.
 Lincoln Plaza was the 2016 winner of the Carbuncle Cup for the year's "worst new building" and The Times described it as "mediocre at best, ugly at worst".

 History

 Origins

 The Isle of Dogs is situated some distance downriver from the City of London.
 It was originally marsh, being several feet below water at high tide.
 In the Middle Ages it was made available for human habitation by a process known in the Thames estuary as inning.
 The reclaimed land was below high water, protected by earthen banks.
 These banks if not properly kept up were liable to be breached.
 This happened in 1448, drowning the land for 40 years.

-In 1660 the river started to break through the neck of the peninsula, initiating meander cutoff.
-This was arrested by human intervention, but it left a 5-acre lake called Poplar Gut, which appears on John Rocque's 1746 Map of London and ten miles around in the extract reproduced in this article.
+In 1660, the river started to break through the neck of the peninsula, initiating meander cutoff.
+This was arrested by human intervention, but it left a 5-acre lake called Poplar Gut.
+It appears on John Rocque's 1746 Map of London and ten miles around, in the extract reproduced in this article.

 One road led across the Marshes to an ancient ferry, at Ferry Road.
 There was rich grazing on the marsh, and cattle were slaughtered in fields known as the Killing Fields, south of Poplar High Street.

 The western side of the island was known as Marsh Wall, and the district became known as Millwall with the building of the docks, and from the number of windmills constructed along the top of the flood defence.